Anyon condensation and tensor categories: Examples

 \subsection{Kitaev quantum-double models}

 Kitaev quantum double models \cite{kitaev} cover a subset of non-chiral topological phases defined by Levin-Wen models.
-In this case, a complete classification of any condensations is known \cite{da2}.
-We will discuss this classification in this subsection.
+In this case, a complete classification of 2d condensations is known \cite{da2}.
+We discuss this classification in this subsection.

 Let $G$ be a finite group with unit $e$.
-The bulk phase of a Kitaev quantum-double model is given by the unitary modular tensor category $Z(\rep_G)$.
-If a gapped boundary theory is given by the unitary fusion category $\rep_G$, the bulk-to-boundary map is given by the forgetful functor $F: Z(\rep_G) \to \rep_G$.
-Then the associated condensation is given by a Lagrangian algebra $F^\vee(\Cb)$ where $\Cb$ is the trivial representation of $G$ and the tensor unit of $\rep_G$.
-In this case, $F^\vee(\Cb)$ is given by the group algebra $\Cb[G]$.
+The bulk phase of a Kitaev quantum-double model is given by the unitary MTC $Z(\rep(G))$.
+If a 1d gapped boundary is given by the unitary fusion category $\rep(G)$, the bulk-to-boundary map is given by the forgetful functor $F: Z(\rep(G)) \to \rep(G)$.
+Then the associated condensation is given by a Lagrangian algebra $F^\vee(\Cb)$ where $\Cb$ is the trivial representation of $G$ and the tensor unit of $\rep(G)$.
+In this case, $F^\vee(\Cb)$ is given by the commutative algebra $\mathrm{Fun}(G)$.